HTMformer: Hybrid Time and Multivariate Transformer for Time Series Forecasting: Full Results

 \subsection{Performance Promotion with HTME}

-To assess the effectiveness and scalability of the HTME for enhancing the Transformer's capacity to learn temporal sequence representations, we integrated HTME into the Transformer and its variants: Transformer~\citep{vaswani2017attention}, Reformer~\citep{kitaev2020reformer}, Informer~\citep{zhou2021informer}, Flowformer~\citep{ma2023flowformer}, and Flashformer~\citep{dao2022flashattention}.
+To assess the effectiveness and scalability of the HTMformers for enhancing the Attention's capacity to learn temporal sequence representations, we integrated various attention variants: Transformer~\citep{vaswani2017attention}, Reformer~\citep{kitaev2020reformer}, Informer~\citep{zhou2021informer}, Flowformer~\citep{ma2023flowformer}, and Flashformer~\citep{dao2022flashattention}.
+We apply the HTME strategy to models with other architectures, including the Transformer-based iTransformer, the linear-based DLinear, NLinear and the RNN-based SegRNN.
 The length of historical data sequences was set to 96 time steps, with the forecast horizon varying among 96, 192, 336, and 720 time steps.
 The full predictive outcomes are detailed in Table~\ref{tab:model_performance}.
-On three benchmark datasets (ECL, Traffic, and Weather), the HTME versions yield significant improvements over all four models across all proposed prediction horizons, thereby confirming their effectiveness and scalability.
-We further integrated the multivariate feature extraction module from the HTME extractor into iTransformer to assess the scalability capability of this module, with the detailed results presented in the ablation study.
-This component was seamlessly incorporated into the iTransformer's embedding layer, leading to a substantial improvement in its overall performance.
+On three benchmark datasets (ECL, Traffic, and Weather), the HTME versions yield significant improvements over all four attentions across all proposed prediction horizons.
+Across three mainstream forecasting architectures, the HTME strategy consistently improves performance by margins ranging from 1.7\% to 4.6\%.
+These results highlight the effectiveness and robustness of the HTME strategy.